Windows Handwriting Experiences

 UX design, prototyping

-Allow users to more effectively input text with a pen.
+Allow users to more effectively input text with a pen without interrupting their flow.
 Reduce complexity in the experience without revoking existing functionality.
 Make handwriting input feel more intuitive and immediate.

-The Handwriting Panel had a long history and had undergone many redesigns.
-This time around, I simplified the number of buttons visible to the user by default, added an entrypoint for user education, and simplified the number of steps needed to commit text to a field.
-I also created a XAML prototype to test microinteractions before finalizing the design.
+The Handwriting Panel had a long history in Windows OS.
+For this version, I simplified the grid of buttons visible to the user by default to minimize cognitive load, added an entrypoint for user education, and reduced the number of steps required to commit text to a field.
+I created a prototype to test out microinteractions before finalizing the design, making sure the transitions between states were fluid and non-disruptive.

-An evolution of the Handwriting Panel, the Embedded Ink Control (EIC) was created to deliver a way to write directly into a text field.
-To inform the design for the EIC, I built XAML prototypes for user studies to determine a comfortable height for the writing surface.
+The Embedded Ink Control (EIC) is an evolution of the Handwriting Panel and was created to allow users to write directly into a text field.
+To inform the design for the EIC, I built prototypes for user studies to determine a comfortable height for the writing surface.
+I defined behavior for the text field growing automatically as the user continued to write, and helped to define gestures for quick editing of converted text.